Can Large Language Models Transform Computational Social Science?: Representative CSS Task Selection

 Misinformation is both a political and social concern as it can jeopardize democratic elections, public health, and economic markets.
 The effort to combat misinformation is multi-disciplinary \citep{lazer2018science}, and it depends on reliable misinformation detection tools.

 We evaluate on the Misinfo Reaction Frames corpus \citep{gabriel2022misinfo}, a dataset of 25k news headlines with fact checked labels for the accuracy of the related news articles about COVID-19, climate change, or cancer.
 Models perform binary misinformation classification on news article headlines alone, which the authors found was a tractable task for fine-tuned models.
+For example, an article with the headline ``\textit{White House Ousts Top Climate Change Official}'' is marked as likely to contain misinformation.

-\subsubsection{\task{Persuasion}}
+\subsubsection{Persuasion}

 Persuasion is the art of changing or reinforcing the beliefs of others.
 Understanding persuasive strategies is central to behavioral economics and the psychology of advertising and propaganda \citep{martino2020survey}.
 Utterances are a natural unit for the analysis of individual persuasive strategies, which may be combined in dialogue for an overall persuasive effect (c.f. \S\ref{subsub:conversation_persuasion}).